ejmg/ageof.info/site/content/blog/2019/starting-pwl-kc/index.md

-we also already have a paper chosen out for the 17th. hedon will be presenting on "[Magic: The Gathering is Turing Complete](https://arxiv.org/abs/1904.09828)", which i think will be a fun way to kick this group off. ⬛
+we also already have a paper chosen out for the 17th. hedon will be presenting on "[Magic: The Gathering is Turing Complete](https://arxiv.org/abs/1904.09828)", a fun and novel paper to get this group started. ⬛